nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 `EditItemCommandParser#parse()` parses the arguments and returns an `EditItemCommand` with the target index and the appropriate `EditItemDescriptor` as input.
 The `EditItemDescriptor` contains information which the newly edited `Item` should have and is used in the creation of the new `Item` object.
-In this case, the `EditItemDescriptor` contains a new `ItemName` and `Quantity` taken from the user input, while all other fields are copied from the existing item at the target index 1.
+In this case, the `EditItemDescriptor` contains a new `ItemName` and `Quantity` taken from the user input, while all other fields are copied from the existing inventoryItem at the target index 1.

 Step 2.
 The `EditItemCommand` creates a new `Item` using `createEditedItem()` and the `EditItemDescriptor`.
 It then checks if this `Item` already exists in the inventory list by using `Model#has()`.
 If it already exists, a `CommandException` is thrown with `MESSAGE_DUPLICATE_ITEM`.
-An item already exists if there is another item in the inventory list with same `ItemName`. `Item#isSameItem` returns true when both `Item` have the same `ItemName`.
+An inventoryItem already exists if there is another inventoryItem in the inventory list with same `ItemName`. `Item#isSameItem` returns true when both `Item` have the same `ItemName`.
 This is because having 2 `Item` with the same `ItemName` can be confusing to the user and this safeguards the user from such a situation.

 Step 3.
-The `Item` at the target index is then replaced by the newly created `Item` using `Model#setItem()`, successfully executing the edit item command in the `Model`.
+The `Item` at the target index is then replaced by the newly created `Item` using `Model#setItem()`, successfully executing the edit inventoryItem command in the `Model`.

 Step 4. `LogicManager#execute()` then calls `Storage#saveTrackO()` which saves the new `Model` to the data file.